LeidyGil/leidygil.github.io/SQL_English.md

 -- Then, we will try to delete a user who has associated transactions to observe the error.
 -- Next, we will delete our previous queries and modify the 'transacciones' table to remove the foreign key.
 -- Only the foreign key should be removed, not the column.
--- TIP: This requires creating a temporary table, copying the data from the original table to the temporary table, deleting the original table, and renaming the temporary table to the original table name.
+-- TIP: This requires creating a temporary table, copying the data FROM the original table to the temporary table, deleting the original table, and renaming the temporary table to the original table name.
 -- Finally, transactions should be associated with the user with id 3, who does not exist, to demonstrate that without the FK, we can insert transactions without associated users.
 -- Points 1 and 2 are to observe what happens.
 To get the correct answer, you must perform points 3 and 4 in the editor.